 11. Do not take matters personally:

-Things may start to get personal if the person being reprimanded is someone you are close to.
+Things may start to get personal if the person reprimand is someone you are close to.
 But do not let personal relations rule your head.

-If you let personal reasons get into your head and take the decisions for you then you would never be able to see yourself as loyal anymore to the company.
-That being said, do not let personal rivalry get the best of you if someone you don’t like at the company is receiving a memo.
+If you let personal reasons get into your head and make the decisions for you then you would never be able to see yourself as loyal anymore to the company.
+Having said, do not let a personal rivalry get the best of you if someone you don’t like at the company is receiving a memo.

 12. Medium and mode of writing:

 This is a simple company decorum.
 You have to write in the medium the company has confirmed in the rulebook.
-It goes without saying that the medium of language chose by the company is not going to go against the constitution of America.
+The medium of language chose by the company is not going to go against the constitution of America.

-Also, keep in mind that you are supposed to keep your emotions at bay while considering the consequences for the employee concerned if you happen to know the person.
-If the company heads any kind of foul play on your part, then it will be your head next on the chopping block.
+Also, keep in mind that you suppose to keep your emotions at bay while considering the consequences for the employee concerned if you happen to know the person.
+If the company heads any kind of a foul play on your part, then it will be your head next on the chopping block.